Number : Season 21, episode 7 of 7.

 “I’ll tell you.
 A peri is a good and beautiful fairy in Persian mythology.
 The interesting thing is, before it became good, it was evil.
 And that’s what you are.
 Thoroughly evil!”
 The Doctor

 In terms of the actual story though, it’s a rather insipid affair about the forced slave labour of a bird people – The Jacondans; by their captors – the slug-like Gastropods.

 Two child twin genius’s have also been stolen by a renegade Timelord called Edgeworth/Azmael, to workout a calculation for moving some planets – to help distribute Gastropod eggs throughout the galaxy.

 The only real thing of note here – bar Baker’s bizarre post regenerative turn is Azmael.
 Who turns out to be an old tutor of the Doctor from his Gallifreyan academy days.

-Also, it’s a first for Who; to have the first story of a new Doctor, as the last episode of the outgoing Fifth Doctor’s season.
+Also, it’s a first for Who; to have the first story of a new Doctor, as the last episode of the outgoing previous Doctor’s season.

-Thats where the memorability ends though.
-Twin Dilemma can be classed as a forgettable and unmemorable opener for such a flamboyant Doctor.
+That’s where the memorability ends though.
+Twin Dilemma can be classed as a forgettable, silly and unmemorable opener – for such a flamboyant Doctor.

 Watch The Twin Dilemma For Free On Dailymotion :